New Jersey

 Most recent updates from the NJ sports betting scene

-• April 14, 2025: In the first round of the NHL playoffs, the New Jersey Devils will play the Carolina Hurricanes, and they are (+200) to win the series.
+• July 7, 2025: Following the first week of NHL free agency, the New Jersey Devils are (+800) to win the Eastern Conference in 2025-26.

 In-person sports betting sites and locations